Police officer partnered in businesses with Auburn-area Proud Boy charged in Capitol siege, records show

 “He was calling it ‘Bangarang’ then, and even had printed up some cheesy labels for the bottles,” said the co-worker, who tried the supplement.
 “When you took it, it would make you all tingly and itchy and raise your heart rate.”

-Around the same time, Nordean brought Davidson to Wally’s on at least two occasions.
-“He came in a couple times to eat with Ethan,” the former coworker said.
+Around the same time, Nordean brought Davidson to Wally’s on at least two occasions, the former coworker said.
+“He came in a couple times to eat with Ethan,” he said.
 “It didn’t seem like a purely business relationship.
 They were definitely buddies.”

 The timing of the co-worker’s recollection conflicts with the account Davidson gave to Renton police about meeting Nordean in 2017.